 Once the donuts are glazed and ready to serve, I set them out with small glassine bags so that everyone can scoop up a few to take with them on their ride home.
 Alongside the donuts, I have a pot of coffee and some Chinet® Comfort Cup® insulated hot cups set out with milk and sugar so that everyone can have a warm cup of freshly brewed coffee for the road.
 I always get compliments on the Chinet Comfort Cup insulated hot cups because they have such a cute, stylish design (and they’re made in the USA!).
 They’re great for on-the-go use—I sometimes use them when we’re heading out for weekend errands and I need my mom-fuel!

 Setting up this little to-go coffee and donut station is a simple gesture to send off our houseguests with some treats and caffeine to make their journey home as enjoyable as their stay!
 Get the recipe for my homemade baked mini donuts with sprinkles below.

 Yield: About 24 Mini Donuts

-For more entertaining ideas, check out my “Small Plates” Brunch in Under 30 Minutes or this fun Modern Metallic Tablescape DIY!
+For more entertaining ideas, check out my “Small Plates” Brunch in Under 30 Minutes!
 Don’t forget to share your coffee morning routines with us on Facebook, Twitter, and Instagram with #ChinetComfortCup.